 For the

-Architecture Technical
+Architecture Technical Working Group

 Introduction

-To support the IMO e-Navigation concept, a user requirements-driven technical concept for shore is needed.
+To support the IMO e-Navigation concept, a user requirements-driven technical concept for the shore-side is needed.
 Such a concept provides the guiding principles for existing and new technical services provided by IALA Members to the marine community.
 It ensures the conceptual compatibility of those services with IMO's e-Navigation concept.

 Scope